Sparkassen-Finanzgruppe: Regional principle

 The Regional Principle (Regionalprinzip) stipulates that entities of the Sparkassen-Finanzgruppe such as Sparkassen or public insurers have a local monopoly within the group within the geographical area in which they are established, namely the territory of their Träger.
 It is established in the Sparkassen legislation (Sparkassengesetz, German acronym SpkG) which is specific to each of the states of Germany (Länder) except Hamburg, which has no SpkG.
-The states of Hesse of Schleswig-Holstein have less restrictive legislation on the Regional Principle than the other German Länder, linked to the fact that, as in Hamburg, they have Sparkassen under the legal-form of joint-stock companies (Aktiengesellschaft) as opposed to public-sector entities.
+The states of Hesse and Schleswig-Holstein have less restrictive legislation on the Regional Principle than the other German Länder, linked to the fact that, as in Hamburg, they have Sparkassen under the legal-form of joint-stock companies (Aktiengesellschaft) as opposed to public-sector entities.

 Group entities

 In late 2020, the Sparkassen-Finanzgruppe included 520 member entities, as described in its 2021 Annual Report: